One video, article or side project can change your life

 Let me give you an example:

-A couple months ago I sat down and wrote an article with the title "No Alcohol, No Coffee for 15 months".
-I finished the article within one sitting, it took me less than 15 minutes to finish, nothing special.
+In 2015, I sat down and wrote an article with the title "No alcohol, no coffee for 27 months".
+I finished the article within one sitting.
+It took me less than 15 minutes to finish, nothing special.
 I just wrote it for myself to reflect on my personal experience.
 I hit the publish button and moved on, because who cares anyway?

 Apparently, a lot of people did.
-It was by far one of the most read articles I've ever written with millions of views.
+It was by far one of the most-read articles I've ever written with millions of views.
 It got syndicated to pretty much every big online magazine and translated into more than 10 languages across the world.
+It still gets thousands of views each week, five years later.

 In retrospect, I can see why people liked this article.
 But the moment I published it, there was nothing special about it.
 I've never written an article in less than 15 minutes, and couldn't have cared less about its potential to receive an audience.
 But for some reason, it was that article that got my writing and experience around the world.

-Within the following months this video got more than 18 million views on YouTube alone, making it his second-most watched video of all time.
+Within the following months, this video got more than 18 million views on YouTube alone, making it his second-most watched video of all time (at least at that time).
 There is nothing in particular special about this video, it's a good video, but one of his best?
 I doubt it.
 I assume even Casey can't tell you why this video exploded, or why in specifically this video compared to any of his others (which are all excellent).

-While this video probably didn't change Casey's life, it's still one of his most watched and shared videos.
-Which means, it's the video that reaches far beyond his subscriber base giving all his other videos exposure.
-It's the video that reached more people than any of his other videos (at least, thats true as of writing this article).
+While this video probably didn't change Casey's life, it's still one of his most-watched and shared videos.
+Which means, it's the video that reaches far beyond his subscriber base, giving all his other videos exposure.
+It's the video that reached more people than any of his other videos (at least that's true at the time I am writing this).

 “What one does is what counts.
 Not what one had the intention of doing.” ― Pablo Picasso